-We know that Indian Railway is the world's second largest rail network which transports almost 2.5 crore passengers daily.
+We know that Indian Railway is the world's second-largest rail network which transports almost 2.5 crore passengers daily.
 Most often people travel through it.
 It can be easily accessed from anywhere.
 It is the best and comfortable medium of transportation.
-But have you noticed that some tracks of the Indian Railway are wide and some are not.
+But have you noticed that some tracks of the Indian Railway are wide and some are not?
 Why is it so?
 What is the reason behind it?
-Let us find out through this article.

 What is Rail Gauge?